Agile Talent Management

 SEPTEMBER 30, 2015

 "Kotter, ADKAR, or CAP which methodology should we be using to build our approach to improving project adoption?"
 I hear this question repeatedly from people trying to implement an organizational change management (OCM) program.
 The problem is that is the wrong question.
 Take a perfunctory peek at any of the models and you will see that in the quest for an answer people have mistakenly jumped over the first few steps and they head down the road of failure.
-It is a Catch-22; unless you already have an OCM process in place, you will most likely fail at implementing it.
-Capabilities Assessment

 Project Management Processes - Developing Your Project Management Skills